 Chair, Executive Board, Wolf Undergraduate Humanities Forum

-Politics, identity, and ethics in ancient and contemporary Israel: an integrated approach to a bioarchaeological collection
+Politics, identity, and ethics: an integrated approach to a bioarchaeological collection

-The Penn Museum contains a set of unstudied skeletal remains from a site called Gibeon, located near the modern Palestinian village, al-Jib; I intend to analyze these remains over the next year and a half.
-My first goal is to use an anthropological lens to discuss how contemporary politics in the Middle East are undeniably connected to interpretations of the past, through identity formation, religion, nationalism, and ethnicity.
-Second, I wish to explore the collection of the bones and subsequent history within the Penn Museum; why they were brought here and why they were never analyzed or catalogued.
-I also aim to understand how human remains come to be considered and treated as “stuff,” and the implications that has on how they are used.
+The Penn Museum contains a set of unstudied skeletal remains from a site called Gibeon, located near the modern Palestinian village, al-Jib; I analyzed these remains over a year and a half period.
+My first goal in this project is to use an anthropological lens to discuss how contemporary politics in the Middle East are undeniably connected to interpretations of the past, through identity formation, religion, nationalism, and ethnicity.
+Second, I explore the excavation and collection of the bones and subsequent history within the Penn Museum; why they were brought here and why they were never analyzed or catalogued, and what evidence of them exists in the Museum Archives.
+I also aim to understand and discuss how human remains come to be considered and treated as objects--“stuff"--in museums, and the implications this has on how they are catalogued, stored, and used.